Strong Consistency and Rate of Convergence of Switched Least Squares System Identification for Autonomous Markov Jump Linear Systems: Proofs of the main results

-Using the results established in the previous section, we present proof of the main results \paragraph{Proof of Theorem~\ref{thm:main_1} } To prove this theorem, we check the sufficient conditions in Theorem~\ref{thm:lai_regression}.
-First notice that $X_{i,T}$ is $\mathcal{F}_{T-1}$ measurable.
-Also we have: \begin{enumerate} \item[(C1)] By Proposition~\ref{prop:main}-(P3), we see that $\lambda_{\min}(X_{i,T}) \rightarrow \infty$ a.s.; therefore, (C1) in Theorem~\ref{thm:lai_regression} is satisfied. \item[(C2)] Proposition~\ref{prop:main}-(P2) and (P3) imply that there exist positive constants $C_{1},C_{2}$, such that :
+To prove this theorem, we check the sufficient conditions in Theorem~\ref{thm:lai_regression}.
+First requirement that $X_{i,T}$ is measurable w.r.t. $\mathcal{F}_{T-1}$, follows by the definition of $X_{i,T}$.
+Conditions (S1) and (S2) are verified in the following. \begin{enumerate} \item[(S1)] By Proposition~\ref{prop:main}-(P2), we see that $\lambda_{\min}(X_{i,T}) \rightarrow \infty$ a.s.; therefore, (S1) in Theorem~\ref{thm:lai_regression} is satisfied. \item[(S2)] Proposition~\ref{prop:main}-(P1) and (P2) imply that there exist positive constants $C_{1},C_{2}$, such that :